 While the main events unfold in the capital city, the enthusiasm for these festivals resonates in every corner of the country.
 Schools, colleges, and communities organize flag-hoisting ceremonies, cultural programs, and competitions.
 The spirit of unity and patriotism unites Indians from various states, languages, and backgrounds during these festivities.

 Flag Hoisting Ceremony

-Flag-hoisting tradition is carried out in state capitals, constituencies, district headquarters, and every level of administration.
+The National Flag of India plays a significant role in national festival celebrations.
+The tricolour Indian National flag represents national pride and dignity in the sky.
+Thus flag-hoisting ceremony is carried out in state capitals, constituencies, district headquarters, and every administration level.
 Government offices, government institutions, agencies, and educational institutes hold a similar ceremony with stately pomp and show.
-You can see our tricolor National flag at the National Festival, representing our national pride and dignity in the sky.
 The national anthem and national songs are played before and after the national festival celebration at various places.
-Know more about Indian National Flag.
+Know more about the Indian National Flag.
 Visit here:- Information about Indian National Flag

-New Delhi is the National Capital of India.
-Thus there is a grand celebration of the national festival every year.
-Whether it is Independence Day, Republic Day, or Gandhi Jayanti, all festivals are celebrated in a unique way.
 The National Festival celebration in New Delhi presents a kaleidoscopic view of the country’s composite culture.
+Whether it is Independence Day, Republic Day, or Gandhi Jayanti, there is a grand celebration of the national festivals every year.
 You can see a glimpse of India’s military power.
-Awards and honors are given away with much fanfare.
+Awards and honours are given away with much fanfare.
 The mass media is put to efficient use.